William Tyrrell Investigation #2: Peter Peter the Pumpkin Eater.

 The child’s name in the poem?
 Peter.

-• I also noted there was a link between the poem Peter the Picaninny and the story Peter Pan which contains the Picaninny tribe and refers to Peter the young boy who never grew up.
+I researched the poem and poet further and also noted there was a link between the poem Peter the Picaninny and the story Peter Pan which contains the Picaninny tribe and refers to Peter the young boy who never grew up.

 While we often think of nursery rhymes as innocent, this one has dark roots, telling the story of a man who kills his wife and conceals her remains within the walls of his home.
 This grim imagery cast a new light on the associations I was receiving.
 Mostly I take from this impression the two Peter clue.
 Peter Peter.
 I have not yet found a link to pumpkins.